IAteMyCats/Guildbot/README.md

 that server instantly.
 Without it, commands are registered globally and may take up to an hour to appear.

-The bot currently only implements the welcome message functionality.
+The bot currently supports welcome and birthday features with more to come.
-Additional features can be added easily.